CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 name: Pull Request Automation - Auto Assignee Self

-# Trigger Events
+# Trigger event

 on:

-# PR Events
+# PR event

 pull_request:

-# PR - On Open
+# PR - when opened

 types: [opened]